ibm-wsc/cloud-native-linuxone/docs/cloud-lab/full-dev-pipeline/runpipeline.md

 ## Manage resource across environments with Kustomize

-[Kustomize](https://kustomize.io){target="_blank" rel="noopener noreferrer"} is a tool for customizing Kubernetes resource configuration.
+[Kustomize](https://kustomize.io){target="_blank" rel="noopener"} is a tool for customizing Kubernetes resource configuration.

 !!! note "From the documentation overview"
     Kustomize traverses a Kubernetes manifest to add, remove or update configuration options without forking.
 It is available both as a standalone binary and as a native feature of kubectl.
-See the [Introducing Kustomize Kubernetes Blog Post](https://kubernetes.io/blog/2018/05/29/introducing-kustomize-template-free-configuration-customization-for-kubernetes/){target="_blank" rel="noopener noreferrer"} for a more in-depth overview of Kustomize and its purpose.
+See the [Introducing Kustomize Kubernetes Blog Post](https://kubernetes.io/blog/2018/05/29/introducing-kustomize-template-free-configuration-customization-for-kubernetes/){target="_blank" rel="noopener"} for a more in-depth overview of Kustomize and its purpose.

 As part of doing things the "cloud native" way you will be using Kustomize to manage resource changes across your `dev` and `staging` environments as well as injecting information from your pipeline (such as newly created container image information with git commits) into your Kubernetes (OpenShift) resources.

-To see how you use Kustomize, see the Kustomize configuration in your GitHub code in the subdirectories of the [ocp-files directory](https://github.com/ibm-wsc/spring-petclinic/tree/main/ocp-files){target="_blank" rel="noopener noreferrer"}.
+To see how you use Kustomize, see the Kustomize configuration in your GitHub code in the subdirectories of the [ocp-files directory](https://github.com/ibm-wsc/spring-petclinic/tree/main/ocp-files){target="_blank" rel="noopener"}.

-For more information on how kubectl (and oc through kubectl) integrates Kustomize, see the [kubectl documentation](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/){target="_blank" rel="noopener noreferrer"}.
+For more information on how kubectl (and oc through kubectl) integrates Kustomize, see the [kubectl documentation](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/){target="_blank" rel="noopener"}.

 ### Creating Custom Task for Kustomize